ImDuck42/Windows11-Setup/README.md

     ```powershell
     komorebi start --whkd
     ```
-    *   **Troubleshooting**: If the bar doesn't appear, try `komorebi start --whkd --bar`.
+    *   **Troubleshooting**: If komorebi won't start or errors, try `komorebi start --whkd --bar`.
 If that works, use `komorebic stop` and then try the original `komorebi start --whkd` command again.

 ## 4. Yasb - Yet Another Status Bar